Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Introduction

 In the above example, two different quantifiers \textit{all} and \textit{no} when applied to the sets P and Q end up in polar opposite meanings as can be seen on the right side of respective equations. \textit{All Ps are Qs} means that all objects in the set P belong to the set Q, whereas \textit{No Ps are Qs} means that P and Q are mutually exclusive sets.
 This minor distinction in the sentence has a drastic effect on the relationship between P and Q.

-In this work, we aim to test and quantify the ability of LLMs to understand quantifiers and how it changes as the models scale.
+In this work, we aim to test and quantify the ability of LLMs to understand quantifiers and how this understanding changes as the models scale.
 We build upon the work of \cite{michaelov2022rarely}, who test understanding and sensitivity of LLMs for \textit{most}-type and \textit{few}-type quantifiers.
-They do these tests on a dataset of 960 sentences created using a previously published study on human response (measured using N400 amplitude) to different quantifiers \cite{urbach2010quantifiers}. \cite{michaelov2022rarely} find that while LLMs do increasingly well on understanding \textit{most}-type quantifiers but their understanding of \textit{few}-type quantifiers increasingly diminishes as the size of these language models increase.
-This is an example of an inverse-scaling law \citep{mckenzie2022inverse, wei2022inverse}, where the model gets worse at doing a task as the model size and training corpus increases.
+They do these tests on a dataset of 960 sentences created using a previously published study on human response (measured using N400 amplitude) to different quantifiers \cite{urbach2010quantifiers}.
+They find that while LLMs do increasingly well on understanding \textit{most}-type quantifiers, while their understanding of \textit{few}-type quantifiers diminishes as the size of these language models increase.
+This is an example of an inverse-scaling law \citep{mckenzie2022inverse, wei2022inverse}, where the model gets worse at doing a task as the model size increases.
 Inverse scaling laws are rare in natural language processing and important to identify, yet they must be cautiously evaluated \cite{wei2022inverse}.